GoogleChrome/developer.chrome.com/site/en/blog/web-custom-formats-for-the-async-clipboard-api/index.md

 ## Interoperability with platform-specific apps

-Since web custom formats like `web image/jpeg` are not something that typical platform-specific applications understand (since they would expect `image/jpeg`), there is the expectation for them to over time add support for such formats as an opt-in if their developers deem support for web custom formats to be relevant for their users.
+Web custom formats like `web image/jpeg` are not something that typical platform-specific applications understand (since they would expect `image/jpeg`).
+Over time, concerned apps are expected to add support for such formats as an opt-in if their developers deem support for web custom formats to be relevant for their users.

 ## Demo

+You can try the demo below and
+[view the source code](https://glitch.com/edit/#!/custom-async-clipboard) to see how the demo works.

 <div class="glitch-embed-wrap" style="height: 1500px; width: 100%;">
   <iframe